zincio/apidocs/source/includes/_addax.md

 ZMA orders go into a queue until a fulfillment account that meets the requirements of the order is available.
 If an order is queued for too long without an account becoming available, the order will fail with a `zma_temporarily_overloaded` error.
 The default queue timeout value is 4 hours (14400 seconds).
-The change this value, add `"addax_queue_timeout": 14400` to your order, replacing the `14400` with your preferred timeout.
+To change this value, add `"addax_queue_timeout": 14400` to your order, replacing the `14400` with your preferred timeout.
 Note: decreasing the timeout will not improve your chances of getting your order placed.
 If you timeout after one hour and then resubmit the